vokya/english-for-designers/02-first-impression/index.md

 ![Anna working on a computer.](headshot.png)

- I am graphic design student, tend to be graphic designer profesionally full time one day.
+ I am graphic design student, I would like to be a graphic designer profesionally full time one day.
 My focus is branding and illustration.

 ## Featured Projects